cylc/cylc-admin/docs/proposal-spawn-on-d.md

       P1 = "start[2] => foo"
 ```

-**Implementation:** during graph parsing identify tasks with absolute-offset
-parents.
-When an absolute parent finishes *spawn the child at the first cycle
+So: when an absolute parent finishes *spawn its children at the first cycle
-point of the sequence.* (Above, `start.2` should spawn `foo.1`, not `foo.2`).
+point of the sequence.* Above, `start.2` should spawn `foo.1`, not `foo.2`.
-Then whenever an absolute child is released from the runahead pool auto-spawn
+Then whenever an absolute child is released from the runahead pool, spawn
 its next instance (to the runahead pool) and mark the absolute dependence as
 satisfied.
-This works because in SoD even the first child does not appear in
+This is valid because even the first child does not get spawned
-the pool until the associated dependence is already satisfied.
+until the associated dependence is already satisfied.

-Retriggering a finished absolute parent causes it to respawn its first child,
+Retriggering a finished absolute parent (with `--reflow`) will cause it to
-then subsequent children as normal (i.e. reflow).
-This is the right thing to do
+respawn its first child, then subsequent children as normal.
+This is the right
-under SoD (it's what the graph says!) but we may want to provide an option to
+thing to do under SoD (it's what the graph says) but we may want to provide an
-change the first child spawned to a current cycle rather than going back to the
+option to change the first child spawned to a current cycle rather than going
-start (use case: retrigger a start-up task that rebuilds a model or whatever,
+back to the start (use case: retrigger a start-up task that rebuilds a model or
-but don't re-run old cycles).
-Alternatively, retrigger the parent without
+whatever, but don't re-run old cycles).
+Alternatively, simply retrigger the
-reflow, then retrigger the first child that you want to run - it will
+absolute parent without reflow, then retrigger with reflow the first child that
-auto-spawn forward after that.
+you want to continue spawning forward.

 ### Stall and shutdown

 A stalled workflow cannot carry on without intervention.
 This could mean:
-- The workflow ran to completion
+- the workflow ran to completion
-- Premature stall due to an unexpected task failure
+- or an unhandled task failure stymied the workflow

 In SoS the scheduler can distinguish the two cases (most of the time!) because
 all tasks are spawned ahead as waiting without regard for what is "demanded" by